 Never Before Competed in any National Finals of the Miss America Organization

-Must not be older than twenty-five (25) years of age as of the last day in the state competition's calendar year in which she competes (December 31). *The candidate cannot turn 26 years of age at any time during the calendar year (Jan.
+Must not be older than twenty-six (26) years of age as December 31st in the state competition's calendar year in which she competes. *The candidate cannot turn 27 years of age at any time during the calendar year (Jan.
 1-Dec.
 31) in which she will compete at the state competition.

 Residence: Must reside in, be enrolled in, and physically attending classes on a full-time basis at an accredited college or university; or be employed on a full-time basis for at least six months in the state in which she intends to compete